 Often referred to as “the Paris of the Middle East,” Beirut is a modern city layered with paradoxes and cultural complexities that are rarely unpacked by the Western traveler.
 On this inaugural Lebanon journey with Indagare and Architectural Digest, participants will access precious ancient ruins that span civilizations and explore multi-ethnic cuisine and modern style, as borders are crossed and doors are opened to new perspectives.

-On this journey, you will be joined by Indagare’s founder and CEO, Melissa Biggs Bradley, as well as Gay Gassmann, AD‘s contributing editor based in Europe.
+On this journey, you will be joined by Indagare’s founder and CEO, Melissa Biggs Bradley, as well as Mitchell Owens, AD‘s Decorative Arts Editor.

 - Expert-guided historical and architectural touring in Beirut and the ancient and medieval cities of Sidon, Jezzine, Tripoli and Byblos